Expats and rent price check at the Rent Tribunal

 Choose a location

 Many expats in the Netherlands pay a high rent for their home.
-Often they do not know that the rent can be checked at the Rent Commission.
+Often they don’t know that the rent can be assessed by the Rent Tribunal.
 This is an independent body that determines whether the rent is fair and reasonable.

-The tenancy lawyers from Arslan Advocaten explain how expats can request a rent check, when this makes sense and what rights you have.
+The tenancy law lawyers at Arslan Advocaten explain how expats can request a rent check, when this is useful, and which rights you have.

-Why rental prices for expats are often too high
+Why rents for expats are often too high

-1. Expats do not know the rules – landlords charge higher rent because they expect expats to accept this.
+1. Expats don’t know the rules – landlords charge higher rent because they expect expats to accept this.

-2. Furnished homes – too much is often asked for furniture and upholstery.
+2. Furnished homes – too much is often charged for furniture and upholstery.

-3. Tight housing market – expats feel forced to agree with a high price.
+3. Tight housing market – expats feel forced to agree to a high price.

-The Rent Commission is an independent organization that handles disputes between tenants and landlords.
+The Rent Tribunal is an independent organization that handles disputes between tenants and landlords.
 You can go here for:

 • Disputes about service charges and deposit.

-The Rent Commission determines the maximum reasonable rent based on points (size, amenities, energy label, location).
+The Rent Tribunal determines the maximum reasonable rent based on points (size, amenities, energy label, location).

 If the rent is too high, it is reduced to the maximum reasonable rent.
 This can save hundreds of euros per month.

-• Expat in Utrecht: paid € 1,200 for a small studio.
-After testing at the Rent Commission, the rent was reduced to € 650.
+• Expat in Utrecht: paid € 1.200 for a small studio.
+After assessment by the Rent Tribunal, the rent was reduced to € 650.

-• Expats in The Hague: faced a yearly rent increase of 10%.
-The Rent Commission determined that only 3% was allowed.
+• Expats in The Hague: faced an annual rent increase of 10%.
+The Rent Tribunal determined that only 3% was permitted.

 • International student in Amsterdam: paid too much for furniture.
 This extra rent was reversed.

-• 📑 Check whether your home falls under the point system (often in social and medium rent).
+• 📑 Check whether your home falls under the points system falls (often for social and mid-market rentals).

-• 🧾 Keep the rental contract and proof of payment.
+• 🧾 Keep the rental contract and payment receipts.

-• 📉 Request a rent check within 6 months of starting.
+• 📉 Request a rent price assessment within 6 months of the start date.

-• ⚖️ Engage a lawyer in case of a dispute or appeal.
+• ⚖️ Consult a lawyer in case of a dispute or appeal.

-1. Can I, as an expat, request a rent check?
+1. As an expat, can I request a rent price check?

 Yes, expats have the same rights as Dutch tenants.

-2. Within what period should I do this?
+2. Within what time frame must I do this?

-Within 6 months after the start of the contract.
+Within 6 months of the start of the contract.

 3. Does this also apply to furnished homes?